Recently I’ve been helping out with a class of 5 and 6 year olds, and over the last few weeks we’ve been working a lot on cutting.

-There are no lines or instructions to follow in these activities, just lots of cutting, snipping, and practicing for those who are just beginning to master scissors.
+There are no lines or instructions to follow in these cutting activities for preschoolers, just lots of cutting, snipping, and practicing for those who are just beginning to master scissors.

 Simple Strip Collage – strips of paper for little hands to cut and paste.